CPlusOOP

 2.

-What is meant by a two-tier architecture?
+What is meant by a “two-tier” architecture in the context of system partitioning?

 Please select the best answer.